Akanksha2511/HOME/README.md

 # Citation

-If you use this software in your work, please cite [HOME] (https://github.com/ListerLab/HOME).
+If you use this software in your work, please cite [HOME](https://github.com/ListerLab/HOME).